pingswept/me30-website/content/logistics/weekly-updates.md

 This is an archive of all the emails we have sent you about the course, just for reference.

+## October 2, 2020

+> ME 30 Weekly Update Email for Friday, 10/2/20
+>
+> Things due in Week 5:
+>
+> Quiz 1 on big ideas of Projects 1 and 2 during pods on Tuesday, Oct.
+6 (15-minute independent task that you’ll submit online)
+> Project 2 PCB by Wednesday 11:59pm
+> No Video Response this week!
+Please review for Quiz 1 instead.
+>
+> **Learning goals for Week 5:**
+>
+> * Explain how an H-bridge motor controller works.
+> * Improve your skills with PCB design strategies and software.
+> * Compare different types of motors (DC, stepper, and servo).
+>
+>**What you should watch and read before Week 5 pods:**
+>
+> * Motors (includes one mini-lecture video)
+> * For Quiz 1 review: web notes on Voltage Regulation and Low Power/High Power
+> * For Project 2 completion: If you’re feeling iffy about PCB design generally, or KiCad specifically, make sure you’ve reviewed the PCB design website notes.
+>
+> **Optional additional reading for Week 5:**
+>
+> Note that both of our optional course textbooks are available online for free from Tisch Library
+> * “Chapter 15: Motors” (pgs.
+933-945) in Practical Electronics for Inventors (Scherz & Monk)
+> * “Chapter 6: Eeny, Meeny, Miny, Motor: Options for Creating and Controlling Motion” (pgs.
+123-181) in Making Things Move (Dustyn Roberts), available online to Tufts students from Tisch Library
+>
+> **Attention Arduino newcomers!
+Save-the-date for special prep for Week 6:**
+>
+> The homework leading up to Week 6 (pods 10/13 and 10/15) will be to make sure you can send basic program to your Arduino (blink its onboard LED; flash an external LED).
+VR 6 (due 10/12) will be related to these tasks.
+> Some of you have never programmed a microcontroller before.
+We’ll provide links to tutorials to support your work on VR6.
+But we will also hold three special office hour tutorials designed to walk you through the above two tasks and get you ready for pods on 10/13.
+Please plan to attend one if you are new to the Arduino.
+> * Thurs 10/8 – 3:00 and 3:45pm start times for the tutorials
+> * Sun 10/11 – 8:00 & 9:00pm start times for the tutorials
+> * Mon 10/12 – 3:30 & 4:15pm start times for the tutorials

 ## September 25, 2020

 > ME 30 Expectations for Week 4 (Weekly Update Email for Friday, 9/25/20)